Preface

 note

-If you aren't currently in in a repository, git commit
+If you aren't currently in in a repository, git commit will tell you with

 the only moderately cryptic error message: